 According to the U.S. Occupational Safety and Health Administration (OSHA), employers are legally responsible for ensuring that employees have a relatively safe environment to work in and must provide adequate training to prevent injuries or accidents.
 If an employer does not fulfill his or her duty to protect the employees, the employer may be held accountable for the resulting damages.

-The Waco workplace accident attorneys at Brown Trial Firm LLP are dedicated to protecting your legal rights when an employer fails to meet or uphold certain standards regarding employee safety.
+The Waco workplace accident attorneys at Brown Trial Firm, PLLC are dedicated to protecting your legal rights when an employer fails to meet or uphold certain standards regarding employee safety.
 If you or a loved one has been injured on the job, you may be entitled to take legal action to hold the company that is responsible for the injury accountable.
 Holding a company accountable for safety violations is often necessary to recover for the injuries to the worker and to ensure that other workers are safe in the future.
 Contact us online or call our offices at (866) 393-2611 if you believe that employer negligence resulted in your injuries or illness.